 First off, you should know that Facebook billionaire Mark Zuckerberg did not leave a tip after having a meal in a Rome restaurant, and neither should you.
 Here’s why.

 The case of Facebook billionaire Mark Zuckerberg not leaving a tip twice after having meals in Rome restaurants while on his honeymoon sparked more than a few comments on the subject of tipping in Italy.
 To tip or not to tip, that is the question.
 But, it seems Mr Zuckerberg studied Italy travel tips carefully before eating out in Italy.
 Well, that’s what this long time Italy resident suspects.

-Well, here’s my take on the tipping issue.
-First of all let me tell you that I’ve lived in Italy for well over ten years and my partner is Italian too.
+Here’s my take on the tipping in Italy issue.
+First of all let me tell you that I’ve lived in Italy for well over 15 years and my partner is Italian too.

 Basically, Italians rarely, if ever, tip in restaurants.
 Although if you read on, you will discover that sometimes, sort of tips are left.
 Yes, it’s confusing.
 First off, forget the rules in your country of origin!

 In some cases in Italy you may even offend someone by leaving a tip after eating.
 Why?
 Simply because the person serving you may well be the owner of the restaurant or his or her son or daughter.
 If this is the case, by leaving a tip you create the impression they are poor and that you think that they could do with the extra few Euros.
 This may well dent the pride of the restaurateur in question.
 I have been told by my Italian other half not to leave a tip in certain restaurants for just this reason.